steven-phun/JavaScript-Projects/README.md

 ## [16x16 Sudoku Solver](https://steven-phun.github.io/Steven-Phun/16x16-Sudoku-Solver)

-Inspiration: My professor, allowing students to solve his Sudoku as they pass by his glass door
+Inspiration: My professor would have unsolved 16x16 Sudoku on his glass door for any student to solve

 Project Difficulties: Learning a new language JS, and adjusting width relative to screen size in CSS